Low-rank approximation of analytic kernels: Examples

 Just as with the Cauchy matrices, $\|(y-z)^{-1}\|_{L_\mu^2(E)\to L_\nu^2(-\Sigma D)} = \|\mathcal{K}\|_{L_\mu^2(E) \to L_\lambda^2(D)}$, so we recover the results of Shi and Townsend \cite{shi2021compressibility} based on displacement structure of the Cauchy tensor.

 Figure \ref{fig:cauchyfigs} shows the results of numerical experiments for a Cauchy matrix and a Cauchy tensor.
-The use of Zolotarev rational functions on the discrete sets $E = \{y_j\}$ and $F = \{-{w_k - x_i}\}$, rather than on the continuous intervals, yielded an improved approximation, almost indistinguishable from the best.
+The blue dots are the errors associated with the polynomial interpolants to $K(x,\cdot)$ at Chebyshev nodes on $[2,100]$ and the blue lines are application of Proposition \ref{prop:LR} mapped to $[2,100]$.
+The yellow circles are the errors associated with rational interpolants with nodes and poles associated with $Z_n([2,100],[-100,-2])$ as in Theorem \ref{thm:Zolotarevphi} and the yellow lines correspond to Equation \eqref{eqn:Cauchy1} and \eqref{eqn:Cauchy2} with $Z_n(E,F)$ bounded by Theorem \ref{thm:BT}.
+The purple triangles are the errors associated with the Zolotarev rational functions for the discrete sets $E = \{y_j\}$ and $F = \{-{w_k - x_i}\}$, rather than on the continuous intervals, and yielded an improved approximation, almost indistinguishable from the best.
+These discrete Zolorev rational functions were computed using \cite{trefethen2025computation}, which also returns the associated Zolotarev numbers $Z_n(E,F)$ yielding the purple lines when substituted into \eqref{eqn:Cauchy1} and \eqref{eqn:Cauchy2}.